FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/space-race-ama-summary.md

 **What is the official end date/time for Space Race?**

 Space Race ends on Monday, September 14th at 21:59 UTC.
-You can see the full rules [here](https://docs.filecoin.io/mine/spacerace/#how-do-i-participate).
+You can see the full rules [in the Filecoin documentation](https://docs.filecoin.io/mine/spacerace/#how-do-i-participate).

 We take snapshots of the rankings many times per day, so if the network gets over-excited at the end, don’t worry – we will still have plenty of information available to correctly calculate rewards.